konstantinosmpouros/Algorithms_and_Data_Structures/Lance Williams (Hierarchical Clustering)/README.md

 [20]<br>
 [25]<br>

+** The numbers are not random but we take them from the example.txt

-When we create the distances "table" where it will be n*n where n is the number of objects we made, we will put a very large value like 99999 in the middle of everything.
-Having the following table at the beginning:
+Then we create the distances "table" where its dimensions will be n*n where n is the number of objects we made and we will put a very large value like 99999 in every when we initialize it.
+Resulting with the following table:

 [99999, 99999, 99999, 99999, 99999, 99999, 99999, 99999, 99999, 99999]<br>
 [99999, 99999, 99999, 99999, 99999, 99999, 99999, 99999, 99999, 99999]<br>